 - You have an Active Directory domain (or multiple domains) integrated with your Okta org.
 For more information on integrating AD domains in Okta, see Active Directory integration.

 You have permissions in Active Directory to configure a Service Principle Name (SPN).
 For more information on permissions, see Delegating Authority to Modify SPNs.

 - You will need to create a service account, as described below.
 For this service account:

 - A domain user account is recommended, for the Okta tenant Kerberos service, instead of a domain admin account as a security best practice.

 - To further lock down the account, the logon to restriction can be turned on with a fictitious host name, and the account can be marked as Account is sensitive and cannot be delegated.
 This is also for security reasons.

 - The user's Active Directory UPN must match the Office 365 UPN.
 The Office 365 application username can be configured to map any AD attribute.
-For more details, refer to Prepare to provision users through directory synchronization to Office 365 on the Microsoft website.
+For more details, refer to Prepare for directory synchronization to Microsoft 365 on the Microsoft website.

 - Verify that all Office 365 end users have valid licenses.

 - All end users must be assigned to the Office 365 instance associated with their specific domain.

 - Users must be able to reach domain controllers.

 The following configurations and restrictions prohibit enablement of Silent Activation for Office 365: